-This is a staple at barbecues, family gatherings, and reunions.
-During our Southern Summers, we love the juicy and refreshing experience of eating this salad!
+A Southern staple at barbecues, family gatherings, and reunions, we love the juicy and refreshing experience of eating this fresh tomato, onion, and cucumber salad!

-If I had to describe the flavor of this salad in two words, I’d say “Refreshing”!
+If I had to describe the flavor of this salad in one word, I’d say refreshing.
 This is the embodiment of everything a body craves on a hot summer’s day.
 Well, everything a body craves that doesn’t come with a little paper umbrella in the glass!
+This simple and easy tomato, onion, and cucumber salad recipe features juicy chunks, slices, and tossed in a delicious vinegar and sugar dressing.

 - Water, and…